diogomonica/diogomonica.com/posts/password-security-why-the-horse-battery-staple-is-not-correct.md

 This leads to the repeated use of what are, in fact, very weak passwords, highly vulnerable to statistical guessing attacks (a dictionary based attack ordered by decreasing probability of occurrence).

-When coupled with the predominance of dictionary based attacks and leaks of large password data sets, this situation has led, in later years, to the idea that the most useful criterion on which to classify the strength of a candidate password, is the frequency with which it has appeared in the past.
+When coupled with the predominance of dictionary based attacks and leaks of large password data sets, this situation has led, in later years, to the idea that the single most useful criterion on which to classify the strength of a candidate password, is the frequency with which it has appeared in the past.

 <div class="image_cont">
 <img src="{{urls.media}}/password-security-why-the-horse-battery-staple-is-not-correct/distribution1.png" width="300" style="display:inline" />